kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 Scoring is determined on a per race basis.
 A race's score is the sum of the following calculations.

-Scoring will apply to Grand Prix and Sprint races, with the following exepctions:
+Scoring will apply to Grand Prix and Sprint races, with the following exceptions:
   1. Fastest pit stop will not apply to Sprint Races

 ### Driver Earned Points